TobiasWehrum/unity-utilities/README.md

 ## Overview
 * [Countdown](https://github.com/TobiasWehrum/unity-utilities/tree/master/Countdown): Useful for things like cooldowns or spawn delays.
 It is also helpful for tweening things by using the `PercentElapsed` property.
-* [LINQExtensions](https://github.com/TobiasWehrum/unity-utilities/tree/master/LINQExtensions): A collection of extension methods for `IEnumerable`s, `List`s and arrays.
+* [LINQExtensions](https://github.com/TobiasWehrum/unity-utilities/tree/master/LINQExtensions): A collection of extension methods for `IEnumerable`, `List` and arrays.
 * [NoiseOutputValue](https://github.com/TobiasWehrum/unity-utilities/tree/master/NoiseOutputValue): Enter a range and a speed in the editor, get an output value that fluctuates over time using [Perlin Noise](http://docs.unity3d.com/ScriptReference/Mathf.PerlinNoise.html).
 * [RandomBag](https://github.com/TobiasWehrum/unity-utilities/tree/master/RandomBag): A `RandomBag` gives you random items from a group while ensuring that in a certain interval every item was given back the same number of times.
 * [Range](https://github.com/TobiasWehrum/unity-utilities/tree/master/Range): Editable data types that take an `int`/`float` range.
 Used for things like "Spawn 2 to 4 enemies."